sabz19/eventful/README.md

 <p> Features a simple interface to quickly look up ongoing events & select a thumbs up / thumbs down for RSVP </p>
 <p> Application of Recommender System algorithms to showcase the events that are more conforming to user preferences.
 Thumbs up indicates interest & RSVP while a thumbs down indicates either a lack of interest or schedule conflict.
-Lack of any activity shows lack of interest </p>
+Lack of any activity shows lack of interest. </p>
 <span>
     <img src="./screenshots/Simulator_Shot_1.png" width="220">
     <img src="./screenshots/Simulator_Shot_2.png" width="220">